kylekwong/cs109-hot-hand/hot_hand.md

 If `previous_streak` were more likely to be associated with a made shot, then we would see the made distribution more shifted to the right and the missed distribution more shifted to the left in the above figure, but this is obviously not the case and is what is driving the above results in the baseline model.

 ### A more robust model
+A model based solely on `previous_streak` doesn't take into account a variety of factors that may affect the shot, such as difficulty of the shot or the quality of defense against the shooter.
+In order to improve our model, we wanted to control for these factors by including them as predictors in our logistic regression model.

 **Improving the Classification Rate**
 {: style="text-align: center"}

 ![Logit Model as number of predictors increases](https://github.com/kylekwong/cs109-hot-hand/blob/master/visuals/class%20rate%20versus%20predictors.png?raw=true)

 As we add more predictors, the classification rate improves with the biggest jump due to the addition of the shot distance variable.
-The predictors we decided to use can be seen below the figure.
+The predictors we decided to use are listed along the x-axis of the figure above.

 Adding in more predictors improves both the model's accuracy as well as the significance of the `previous_streak` variable (regression results displayed below).
 This model implies that for an increase in streak of one unit, this only affects the probability of making the next shot by about or less than 1%.
 Furthermore, this effect on probability is a decrease, i.e. the exact opposite of what we expect to see if the Hot Hand were true.
 If anything, a shooter on a streak becomes less likely to make their next shot.
+The p-value of the `previous_streak` coefficient is also  < 0.05, showing us that this slight negative effect is significant.
 These results remain similar if we restrict the `previous_streak` variable to just positive values.
+The regression results show us `fg_percent` is the greatest predictor of shot probability, which is expected.
+Overall these regression results imply that from a league-wide perspective the Hot Hand theory is a fallacy.

 ![robust_model](https://github.com/kylekwong/cs109-hot-hand/blob/master/website%20reports/robust_logit_results.png?raw=true)

 ## Player by Player
+We next wanted to move our analysis from a league-wide perspective to an individual player analysis to see if there are any individuals that may display a Hot Hand.
 We chose to analyze players who take many shots and have a high distance variance.
 We did this to avoid picking players who only go for layups or players who only take three-point shots, and we chose to pick players who take more shots because players with more shots have a higher chance of being on a streak.

 ![Shots Taken vs. Distance Variance](https://github.com/kylekwong/cs109-hot-hand/blob/master/visuals/STDvsShots.JPG?raw=true)